The Tale of Tsar Saltan (opera): Performance history

+The French premiere was of the suite on 12 November 1911 in Paris during the Concerts Lamoureux at the Salle Gaveau, under the baton of Camille Chevillard.

 The UK premiere took place in London on 11 October 1933 at Sadler's Wells Theatre and the US premiere was presented on 27 December 1937 under the title of The Bumble-Bee Prince.

 In April 1987 four complete performances of the opera were presented in a fully staged English-language production at Indiana University Bloomington.